 - Working with the Pomolong/Intabazwe Township orphanage.

-- Nambiti Game Preserve animal tracking and cheetah project.
+- Nambiti Game Preserve animal tracking and sustainable practices.

 The typical “service-learning week” will occur during the trip to Harrismith (where Pomolong Township is located) and the visit to the Nambiti Game Preserve.
-Tours and field trips will include excursions to Johannesburg, Golden Gate National Park, and the Harrismith/Ladysmith region.
+Tours and field trips will be based in Johannesburg, Golden Gate National Park, and the Harrismith/Ladysmith region.

-Each year, TBHC selects on a competitive basis up to eight Honors students for participation in this program.
+Each year, BHC selects, on a competitive basis, up to ten Burnett Honors Scholars for participation in this program.
 All majors are encouraged to apply.
-Eligible candidates must be Honors students in good standing.
+Eligible candidates must be BHC students in good standing.

 Students are selected on the basis of their academic achievement, campus and community involvement, and their commitment to engaging in study-abroad as a transformative experience.

-Participating students will enroll in a 1-credit hour service-learning course during the Spring and Summer A semester.
-This class counts as an interdisciplinary seminar for Honors graduation and will have regular class meetings during the spring semester in preparation for the trip.
+Participating students will enroll in a one-credit hour service-learning course during the spring and summer A semester.
+This class can count as an interdisciplinary seminar for Honors graduation and will have regular class meetings during the spring semester in preparation for the trip.
 In addition, there will required class meetings toward the end of the summer.